ntantri/java-samples-for-tutorials/README.md

-# java-streams-samples
+# A sample projects used for tutorials

-This repository contains some of the same code for Java Streams
+This project would contain java code snippets for the purpose of tutorials